Please click here for more information about course accreditation

 This course includes an optional 1 - 2 week practical placement at a Reptile Rescue Charity in Brighton.

-The Herpetology course has been designed for those wanting to learn more about Reptiles and Amphibians.
+The Herpetology course has been designed as an introductory course for those wanting to learn more about Reptiles and Amphibians.

 Learn about Reptile and Amphibian origins, classification, anatomy and physiology.
 It also includes endangered species and threats to their survival.

 The course modules explore the diet & nutritional requirements, reproduction and general behaviour of frogs, toads, newts, salamanders, snakes, geckos, turtles, lizards, iguanas, tortoises, terrapins & crocodilia.

 The course also explores the evidence of evolutionary development from the time when all life lived in the seas, to when animals moved onto the land.

 Module 1 of the Herpetology course explores the classification of reptiles in the animal kingdom.
 It includes a general introduction to the body systems of the reptile and specific aspects of their physiology.
 Reptile biogeography is also a topic of this module.

 The amphibia represent the oldest land-living vertebrates.
 Module 2 covers their classification and an introduction to their anatomy and physiology.
 Although they can live on the land, their reliance on water for reproduction is discussed in this module.

 Reptiles - The Chelonia: Turtles, Tortoises & Terrapins

 The Chelonia are reptiles with a protective shell that live in the water and on the land.
 This module covers their diet and nutritional requirements, reproduction and general behaviour.
 Endangered species of the Chelonia are a topic in this module.

 Amphibia – Frogs, Toads, Newts & Salamanders